Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/EMV.md

 # Submitting in-person EMV chip and contactless transactions with PaymentEMV

-Transactions using [EMV](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv) can accept either [chip](#accepting-chip-payments) or [contactless](#accepting-contactless-payments) payment methods using an EMV enabled device that encrypts the customer's payment source and sends the encryption data to Commerce Hub.
+Transactions using [EMV cards](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv) can accept either [chip](#accepting-chip-payments) or [contactless](#accepting-contactless-payments) payment methods using an EMV enabled device that encrypts the customer's payment source and sends the encryption data to Commerce Hub.
 A merchant can also choose to decrypt the `cardData` and re-encrypt the data it using a [multi-use public key *(MUPK)*](?path=docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key.md) before sending it to Commerce Hub.
 The `sourceType` *PaymentEMV* is used to submit a transaction to our application.

+**Key benefit:**

 EMV payments improve the customer's checkout experience and increases customer satisfaction while retaining the customer base.
 The merchant engages directly with their customers at the point-of-sale and provides a chip or contactless payment experience.

-## Transaction initiation

-EMV Fallback should be used when the device fails to read the EMV data, and can be submitted using the [track data](?path=docs/In-Person/Encrypted-Payments/Track.md) or [manual entry](?path=docs/In-Person/Encrypted-Payments/Manual.md).

-- **Insert *(dip)* or tap:** An insert or tap must be attempted first for all EMV chip cards.
-- **Swipe** – If a card is swiped, the Service Code must be interrogated to determine if the card contains a chip.
-  - If the Service Code indicates a chip card, the swipe read data must be discarded and a prompt to insert or tap must be displayed.
-A card swipe is only allowed for EMV cards when in fallback.

 ---

-## Accepting chip payments
+## Accepting chip transactions

-EMV chip is a payment method where a customer inserts (dips) their card into an EMV-enabled reader.
+EMV chip is a payment method where a customer inserts *(dips)* their card into an EMV-enabled reader.
 EMV transactions with signature or PIN enhances the security of payment card transactions for payment devices and automated teller machines through the use of a chip embedded in credit, debit, and [prepaid cards](?path=docs/Resources/Guides/Payment-Sources/Gift-Card.md).
 EMV-enabled chip payment cards are paired with additional layers of security such as encryption, tokenization and other authentication techniques making it difficult to replicate and reducing card payment fraud.

 ---

-## Accepting contactless payments
+## Accepting contactless transactions

 Contactless is a payment method that allows the customer simply to tap their contactless-enabled payment device onto a contactless enabled reader.
 The chip and antenna in the payment device securely transmit payment details wirelessly to a contactless reader, either integrated within or connected to a merchant’s point-of-sale *(POS)* system.
 Similar chip and Near Field Communication *(NFC)* technology powers contactless payments made by mobile phones and other form factors.

 <!-- theme: info -->
 > To accept contactless payments, merchants must register with the appropriate brands when applicable.
 Please contact your account representative for more information.

+---

+## Transaction initiation requirements

+EMV Fallback should be used when the device fails to read the EMV data, and can be submitted using the [track data](?path=docs/In-Person/Encrypted-Payments/Track.md) or [manual entry](?path=docs/In-Person/Encrypted-Payments/Manual.md).

+- **Insert or tap:** An insert or tap must be attempted first for all EMV cards.
+- **Swipe** – If a card is swiped, the Service Code must be interrogated to determine if the card contains a chip.
+  - If the Service Code indicates an EMV card, the swipe read data must be discarded and a prompt to insert or tap must be displayed.
+A card swipe is only allowed for EMV cards when in fallback.

 ---